dnnsharp/infobox-guide/faq.md

 {% include "./header.md" %}
 # F.A.Q

-**Q:Is there a trial version available?
+### Q:Is there a trial version available?
-**<p>A:Yes.
+A:Yes.
 You can download the InfoBox 30 day free trial from: http://www.dnnsharp.com/dnn/modules/infobox/download .
-The trial version is identical to the full version, except for the time limitations.</p>
+The trial version is identical to the full version, except for the time limitations.

 **Q:Can I extend my trial?